 Just4Children are raising funds so Wilson can have life changing SDR surgery which may give him the chance to walk unaided one day!

-Our wish is that Wilson will be free from the pain that the spasticity causes and one day soon he can sit up on his own, walk and maybe even run alongside Ava playing just as a child should be able to.
-We just want him to have the chance to do the things we all take for granted.
+Our wish is that Wilson will be free from the pain that the spasticity causes and one day be able to sit up on his own, walk and maybe even run alongside Ava playing just as a child should be able to.
+Without the surgery Wilson doesn’t have a chance of doing these things.
+We want him to have the chance to do the things we all take for granted.

 Thank you for taking the time to read Wilson’s story.